ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 The tests look for two environment variables:

 - ``FLOCKER_FUNCTIONAL_TEST_CLOUD_CONFIG_FILE``: This points at a yaml file with the credentials.
+  # FLOC-1925 This is yet another configuration file.
+  # Buildbot  currently points this at the acceptance.yaml file.
+  # So perhaps we should add a link to the acceptance.yaml format here.
 - ``FLOCKER_FUNCTIONAL_TEST_CLOUD_PROVIDER``: This is the name of a top-level key in the configuration file.

 The credentials are read from the stanza specified by the ``CLOUD_PROVIDER`` environment variable.